MichaIng/DietPi-Docs/docs/user-guide_installation.md

     - For Windows, you could try `Advanced IP Scanner`.
 Download the tool from [here](https://www.advanced-ip-scanner.com).

-    - For Linux, you can use nmap command:
+    - For Linux, you can use `nmap` command:
     ```
-    sudo apt-get install nmap #For installing Nmap
+    sudo apt-get install nmap # for installing Nmap
     ```
     ```
     sudo nmap -sn 192.168.1.0/24 #For scanning IP address